Inpatient Rehab in Michigan

 Treatment included:

-• Residential detox, 30 day inpatient rehab and long term rehab
+• Residential rehab, 30 day inpatient rehab and residential detox

 Holy Cross Services Queen Of Angels - Saginaw, MI

-Holy Cross Services Queen Of Angels is an inpatient drug and alcohol rehab located in Saginaw, Michigan.
+Holy Cross Services Queen Of Angels is an inpatient alcohol and drug rehab located in Saginaw, Michigan.

 Location: 3400 South Washington Road, Saginaw, MI 48601 in Saginaw County